 5. Chelsea Market

-The High Line park goes under Chelsea Market, so as soon as you see signs for Chelsea Market you can simply follow it.
+The High Line park goes over the Chelsea Market, so as soon as you see signs for Chelsea Market you can follow it down for some good food.

 6. Iconic buildings in Manhattan